 Plagiarism is intentional or unintentional use of the intellectual creations of another source, person or organization without proper attribution.
 Credit must be given for every direct quotation, for paraphrasing or summarizing a work (in whole, or in part, in one's own words), and for information that is not common knowledge.
+Students must not change or resubmit previous academic work without prior permission of the instructor.
 Plagiarism may take two main forms, which are clearly related:

 - Stealing or passing off as one's own the ideas or words, images, or other creative works of another.

 - Using a creative production without crediting the source, even if only minimal information is available to identify it for citation.